 There are all kinds of shapes and designs of automotive transmission filters.
 Every car’s powertrain and needs are a little different.
 Regardless of the shape or size, the transmission filter serves the same purpose, to filter out contaminants from the transmission fluid.

 A transmission filter can be made from plastic, paper, wire mesh or other synthetic material.

-A transmission filter removes particles and other particles in the transmission fluid on its way to lubricate the transmission and powertrain components.
+Automotive transmission filters remove particles and other debris in the transmission fluid on its way to lubricate the transmission and powertrain components.